 Windows, external doors and joinery

-Repair category 1
+Repair category 2

-Notes Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
+Notes Most windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
+Soffit boarding may contain materials with an asbestos content.
+These have not been tested and we have not carried out an asbestos survey on the property however these materials should be handled by a competent contractor only.
+Asbestos waste can be costly to dispose of.

 External decorations

 Repair category 1

 Notes The external décor is weathered in places.
-Painted timbers will require future redecoration to prevent decay to the timbers.

 Conservatories/porches

 Repair category 1

-Notes An air gap was noted at the external doors however within the limitations of our inspection, no significant defects were noted.
-Normal levels of maintenance are recommended.
+Notes Within the limitations of our inspection, no significant defects were noted, however normal levels of maintenance are recommended.